 Bladder problems are a common health concern for dogs.
 The medical term for bladder problem is cystitis, Greek for bladder inflammation.
 By any name, it causes discomfort and misery.
 People with cystitis describe a sensation of cramping and burning when they try to empty the urine.
-Dogs with a bladder problem may have any or all of the following symptoms:
+Dogs with a bladder problems in dogs may have any or all of the following symptoms:

-It is important to note that, along with these annoying signs, most dogs with bladder inflammation usually eat and act normally.
+It is important to note that, along with these annoying signs,bladder problems in dogs are common in most dogs with bladder inflammation usually eat and act normally.

 Causes of Cystitis in Dogs:

 Practically anything that causes irritation or inflammation of the bladder wall can cause bladder inflammation.
 Common triggers, in order of propagation, are: